 To improve and maintain the health of your bones, consider the following:

-- achieving and maintaining good Vitamin D levels (via safe exposure to sunlight or through a supplement)
+- achieving and maintaining good active Vitamin D levels (via safe exposure to sunlight or through a supplement)

 - weight bearing and resistance exercise such as yoga, weights training, pilates, walking, climbing or other exercises where you are working against gravity